SandyShores73/Restormer/server/README.md

    ```
 3. Use the provided `installer/innosetup.iss` script to build a GUI installer
    with Inno Setup (script included under `server/installer`).

+## macOS Application Bundle

+- Run `installer/macos_installer.sh` (optionally pass a destination directory)
+  to generate a `RestormerServer.app` bundle.
+The script copies the backend
+  sources into the bundle, provisions a launch script, and stores shared state
+  under `~/Library/Application Support/RestormerServer`.
+- On first launch the app bootstraps a Python virtual environment, installs
+  `requirements.txt`, pre-downloads all Restormer ONNX models, and then starts
+  `uvicorn` bound to `0.0.0.0:8000`.
+- Subsequent launches reuse the cached environment and simply restart the
+  service while tailing logs to `~/Library/Application Support/RestormerServer/logs/restormer-server.log`.

 ## Production Notes